 - Its multidisciplinary approach, emphasis on scienctific excellence with practical application of research, and links with academia, industry and the public sector will speed up the translation of discoveries made in the laboratory into treatments for disease.

 - As a Founding Partner, King’s researchers have the opportunity to relocate their groups to the Crick through the Attachment programme

 - The Attachment Programme also allows Crick Group Leaders to establish groups at King’s, creating robust pathways for translation of discoveries to treatments

-- As of spring 2019, approximately 200 PhD students are following the four-year Crick PhD Programme
+- As of summer 2021, approximately 180 PhD students are following the four-year Crick PhD Programme

 - The Crick PhD Programme recruits students once annually; an open call is launched every October

-- As of spring 2019, King’s has 54 PhD students based at the Crick, with each student benefitting from the support and courses offered by the university
+- As of summer 2021, King’s has over 50 PhD students based at the Crick, with each student benefitting from the support and courses offered by the university

 - King’s expertise aligns well with the basic research undertaken at the Crick and will support the translation of research through collaborations with experts across the King’s College Network: Biomedical Research Centre’s, King’s Health Partners, Institute of Psychiatry, Psychology & Neuroscience, Faculty of Dentistry, Oral and Craniofacial Sciences, Natural & Mathematical Sciences and the Faculty of Life Sciences & Medicine